tidal3527/stable-research/docs/04-technical-deep-dives/01-mountain-protocol-usdm/index.md

 -   **User Behavior & Incentives**: Rebasing also creates interesting incentives for user behavior.
 Since rewards compound over time, users may have less incentive to actively trade or engage with the token, potentially reducing market liquidity.
 This contrasts with solutions that incentivize active trading by distributing rewards separately.
 The lack of interaction with USDM could reduce its overall circulation and liquidity, which may hinder adoption in fast-moving DeFi protocols.
 Further evaluation is needed based on data regarding how both USDM and wUSDM are used in DeFi protocols, though such data is scarce at this time.

 ### 4. Risks & Stress Testing
-USDM faces various risks, including counterparty exposure, liquidity management, and smart contract vulnerabilities.
+USDM faces various risks, including counterparty exposure, liquidity management and smart contract vulnerabilities.
 Given its reliance on traditional financial institutions for custody, counterparty risks need careful scrutiny.

 **Commentary:**

--   **Scenario Testing**: Evaluating how USDM would perform under market stress scenarios—such as the collapse of a key asset in the reserve or a global financial crisis—is crucial to understanding its long-term viability.
+-   **Scenario Testing**: Evaluating how USDM would perform under market stress scenarios-such as the collapse of a key asset in the reserve or a global financial crisis-is crucial to understanding its long-term viability.
 At the moment, there is limited information on how Mountain Protocol models these scenarios.
 As mentioned earlier, given that the only information available on Mountain's reserves is through monthly attestations, it’s not feasible for independent auditors to use stress-testing tools to evaluate depegs and liquidity pressures.

 -   **Smart Contract Risk**: While Mountain’s codebase is audited by OpenZeppelin, smart contract vulnerabilities remain a concern, as is the risk of undiscovered attack vectors.
 It’s crucial to evaluate how the protocol would respond to an exploit or hack, particularly in its rebasing mechanism.